Turf melting out: Hosts

-Dreschlera poae thrives during spring conditions and affects many cool season turfgrass species such as bluegrasses (Poa spp.), bentgrasses (Agrostis spp.), ryegrasses (Lolium spp.), and fescues (Festuca spp.).
+Drechslera poae thrives during spring conditions and affects many cool season turfgrass species such as bluegrasses (Poa spp.), bentgrasses (Agrostis spp.), ryegrasses (Lolium spp.), and fescues (Festuca spp.).
 Outbreaks are most common on golf course fairways and residential lawns consisting primarily of Kentucky bluegrass (Poa pratensis).
 However, newly seeded lawns and certain cultivars of Kentucky bluegrass are particularly susceptible.
 Some of the most susceptible cultivars include 'Kenblue', 'Mermaid', and 'Bar VV 0665'.
 This pathogen has also been known to attack a warm season grass, buffalograss (Buchloe dactyloides).

 Symptoms

 Turf melting out begins as black to purple spots on the leaf blades.
 These spots eventually appear on the leaf sheaths.
 The fungus then begin to move down and invade the crowns and the roots of the plants.
 From far away, the turf appears yellow or blackish brown.
 The colors that appear on the turf directly reflect the nitrogen levels in the plant.
 When turfgrass has low levels of nitrogen it turns yellow and when it has high nitrogen levels, it turns blackish brown.
 As the disease progresses, the infected turf becomes thin and brown.
 These symptoms are related to wilted turf.
 Unless the turfgrass is properly treated by fungicides, the grass will be replaced by broadleaf weeds and invasive grasses.